 What is a Standby Guardian or Standby Conservator?

 At the time that a guardian or conservator is appointed, or at a later date, the court may appoint another person as standby guardian or standby conservator to succeed the initially appointed guardian or conservator after a death, resignation or inability of the guardian to serve.
-It is best to designate this person at the initial appointment of a guardian.
+A stand by guardian must sign off on the information provided in the Annual Report filed by the guardian.

-The court can also appoint a co-guardian.
-However, both individuals must be present at all guardianship activities (i.e. signing checks, attending doctor’s appointments, etc.).
+The court can also appoint co-guardians.
+However, this is usually logistically impractical since both individuals must be present at all guardianship activities (i.e. signing checks, attending doctor’s appointments, etc.).